Debbiepimpo/milestone1/README.md

 <h2>Deployment</h2>

 This site is hosted in GitHub pages, deployed straight away from the master branch.
-The deployed site will update automatically upon new commits to the master branch when I make a new push to the repository.
+The deployed site will update automatically upon new commits to the master branch.To host via Github, code should be pushed to `gh-pages` branch.
 Also for the site to deploy as it has to be done correctly on GitHub pages, the main page must be named:  `index.html`.
 If you want to run ths code locally, you can clone this repository directly into the editor of your choice by pasting `git clone` https://github.com/Debbiepimpo/milestoneproject1.git into your terminal.